Management of Resource at the Network Edge for Federated Learning: Management of Resources

 \subsection{Energy Consumption}

-The energy consumed by machine learning algorithms in data centers has been gaining attention lately~\cite{dayarathna2015data}, since it can have a considerable impact on Power Usage Effectiveness (PUE).
-However, edge devices and servers do not usually have the special air refrigeration that data centers do, and this lack of support can impact on the execution of FL at the edge.
-So, the quality of services using network edge is still an open problem~\cite{8057196}, since we need to provide a balance between resource usage and learning results as well as deliver a service requirement in a shot spam of time.
-For example, autonomous navigation systems use a lot of data, and demand great energy consumption; moreover, existing processors consume large amount of energy, which limits the execution of Deep Learning services at the edge.
+The energy consumed by machine learning algorithms in data centers has been gaining attention lately~\cite{dayarathna2015data} since it can considerably impacts Power Usage Effectiveness (PUE).
+However, edge devices and servers do not usually have the special air refrigeration that data centers do, and this lack of support can impact the execution of FL at the edge.
+So, the quality of services using network edge is still an open problem~\cite{8057196} since we need to provide a balance between resource usage and learning results as well as to deliver a service requirement in a short span of time.
+For example, autonomous navigation systems use a lot of data and demand great energy consumption; moreover, existing processors consume a large amount of energy, which limits the execution of Deep Learning services at the edge.